Foggia Airfield Complex: Canne Airfield

-Located approximately 2.2 miles South-east of Campomarino, mostly now agricultural land.
-Airfield named after grass plants still growing round field edges.
+Located approximately 2.2 miles South-east of Campomarino, it is now mostly agricultural land.
+The airfield was named after grass plants still growing around field edges.
 The houses of Cianaluca have been built on the original hardstand parking bays.
 The old runway was made of PSP, many pieces of which are now used as garden seats and roofs of small sheds in the vicinity.
-The old headquarters can be seen, as well as possibly Officers mess building, now a two-storey building.
-Runway, taxiway composed of concrete reinforced with large limestone pebbles still showing near the start of old runway.
-Used by No. 241 Squadron RAF (Spitfires) December 1943 – May 1944 and afterwards by parts of Italian Co-belligerent Air Force, and Yugoslav Air Force until end of war.
-Campomarino council has now put up signs for all five of airfields in the immediate area, and has erected memorials to "All airmen who flew from Biferno, Canne, Madna, Ramitelli, and Nuova airfields during World War II."
+The old headquarters can be seen, as well as what may have been the Officers' Mess building, now a two-storey building.
+The runway and taxiway were composed of concrete reinforced with large limestone pebbles still showing near the start of old runway.
+It was used by No. 241 Squadron RAF (Spitfires) December 1943 – May 1944 and afterwards by parts of Italian Co-belligerent Air Force, and Yugoslav Air Force until end of war.
+The Campomarino council has now put up signs for all five of airfields in the immediate area, and has erected memorials to "All airmen who flew from Biferno, Canne, Madna, Ramitelli, and Nuova airfields during World War II."